Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.

 Charles Bonnet syndrome

-It's estimated that around 60% of people with visual impairment may experience temporary visual hallucinations.
+Some people with visual impairment may experience temporary visual hallucinations.

 This is known as Charles Bonnet syndrome and it tends to affect older people who have started to lose their sight, although it can affect people of any age.